paulmacatangay/MacatangayPaulAndrewCS2102_OOPFinalproject_bookXpress/README.md

 ### **Build Instructions**
 1. **Open the project folder**
    - Download the `.zip` file of the project and extract it to your desired folder.
-   - Navigate to the project root where `src` is located.
+   - Navigate to the project root where `bookXpress` is located.

 2. **Compile the program**
    Run the following command to compile the program: